heinrichbreedt/mixpanel-xamarin/README.md

 armv7s has been left out as it is optional and makes the app size thinner.

 #Status
-iOS: working OK on device.
-Unable to get it to work on simulator.
+iOS: working OK on device and simulator.
+It seems it requires the ALT key not the Option key though.
-Android: linking won't work
+Android: linking won't currenlty work.
+Seems a bug in current Xamarin version.
+Will check that later this month.

 # Usage

-To connect to the webinterface, press 4 fingers for 5 seconds on the device, or press the option key + click and hold in the simulator for 5 seconds.
+To connect to the webinterface, open the webinterface in a browser, then on the device press 4 fingers for 5 seconds, or in the simulator press the option (or alt?) key + click and hold both key and clic in the simulator for 5 seconds.
+The app's window should be rendered in the webinterface.

 #Important